+English 4 years

-English Mathematics 4 years 4 years Algebra I, Geometry, Algebra II, (4 years for UNL, above Algebra II) Social Sciences 3 years Natural Sciences 3 years physical science or earth science, biology, chemistry, physics, anatomy/physiology Foreign Language 2 years Students unable to take two years of foreign language may still qualify for admission but will be required to take two semesters Of foreign language at UNL.
+Mathematics 4 years Algebra I, Geometry, Algebra II, (4 years for UNL, above Algebra II)

+Social Sciences 3 years

+Natural Sciences 3 years physical science or earth science, biology, chemistry, physics, anatomy/physiology qualify for admission but will be required to take two semesters Of foreign language at UNL.
 These students are still required to complete 16 units of academic courses for admission.